 Though his formal training was minimal, Rojas submitted his first and only nationalist painting.
 “The Death of Girardot” gloriously portrayed the slaying of the Colombian revolutionary Atanasio Girardot.
 It’s telling that Rojas never painted in this neoclassical style again.
 He played to his audience, and it worked.
 “The Death of Girardot” earned Cristóbal a medal, and more importantly, a life-changing scholarship to paint and train in Europe.

-Rojas chose to move to France, since it was thought more progressive and youthful than Italy — In Paris, Rojas swung at the end of an emotional pendulum.
+Rojas chose to move to France, since it was thought more progressive and youthful than Italy.
+In Paris, Rojas swung at the end of an emotional pendulum.
 He partied hard, and waxed depressive at the distance from his family.
-His work was focused on showing in the Salon — the ultimate badge of artistic acceptance.
+His work was focused on showing in the Salon, the ultimate badge of artistic acceptance.
 He painted the poor, working class people who lived in the Latin Quarter.
-Scenes of death, illness and the gaunt helplessness of the unfortunate became Rojas bread and butter — scenes that became popular with the salon, a voyeuristic indulgence that became known as Social Realism.
+Scenes of death, illness and the gaunt helplessness of the unfortunate became Rojas’ bread and butter.
+Bleak subjectmatter became so popular with the salon that an entire genre of voyeuristic indulgence developed, and later evolved into Social Realism.

 Got questions, comments or corrections about Cristóbal Rojas Poleo?
 Join the conversation in our Discord, and if you enjoy content like this, consider becoming a member for exclusive essays, downloadables, and discounts in the Obelisk Store.

 Reed Enger, "Cristóbal Rojas Poleo, A childhood introduction to death leads to success, at a price," in Obelisk Art History, Published January 31, 2016; last modified November 06, 2022, http://www.arthistoryproject.com/artists/cristobal-rojas-poleo/.